 You’ve seen pictures like this.

-This picture is dog shit.
-Every picture I’ve found of any eclipse ever is dog shit.
+This picture is dog crap.
+Every picture I’ve found of any eclipse ever is dog crap.
 This looks like a Photoshop filter from 2003.
 It looks like a billiard ball wearing an Einstein wig.
 Looking at this and thinking you understand what a total eclipse looks like is like looking at this statue and thinking you understand what Lucille Ball looks like.

 Part of the problem is that the totality can’t be expressed in a still image.
 The corona of the sun visible during an eclipse isn’t a stationary smudge of chalk on a blackboard.
 It’s a million dancing tendrils of pure white light against a sky of dusky blue twilight.